 * RBI says slumping inflation opened room for rate cut

-* C.bank: Future action will depend on economic data
+* Adds future action will depend on economic data

-The rate cut is the RBI's first since one of the same size in October and a show of confidence in a country that has experienced a surge in foreign investments into debt and shares this year.
+The rate cut is the RBI's first easing move since one of the same size in October and the first by a central bank in Asia since December - a show of confidence in a country that has experienced a surge in foreign investments into debt and shares this year.

 Cutting the repo rate by 25 basis points to 6.00 percent - the lowest since November 2010 - had been widely anticipated as a slump in food prices sent June consumer inflation to a more than five-year low of 1.54 percent.

-The RBI said reduced prices provided "some space" for monetary policy accommodation: inflation is now well below the RBI's 4 percent target and its projection of 2.0-3.5 per cent in April-September.
+The RBI said easing prices had provided "some space" for monetary policy accommodation: inflation is now well below the RBI's 4 percent target and its projection of 2.0-3.5 per cent in April-September.

 The rate cut will likely ease some of the pressure from the government and markets for action to lift the economy, which had annual growth in January-March of 6.1 percent - fast by global standards but India's lowest number in over two years.